-Borrowing advice: Our long-term (beyond 10 years) forecast for Bank Rate stands at 2.5%.
-As all PWLB certainty rates are currently above this level, borrowing strategies will need to be reviewed in that context.
-Better value can generally be obtained at the shorter end of the curve and short-dated fixed LA to LA monies should be considered.
-Temporary borrowing rates are likely, however, to remain near Bank Rate and may also prove attractive whilst the market waits for inflation, and therein gilt yields, to drop back later in 2023.
+Borrowing advice: Our long-term (beyond 10 years) forecast for Bank Rate remains at 3% and reflects Capital Economics' research that suggests Al and general improvements in productivity will be supportive of a higher neutral interest rate.
+As all PWLB certainty rates are currently significantly above this level, borrowing strategies will need to be reviewed in that context.
+Overall, better value can be obtained at the shorter end of the curve and short-dated fixed LA to LA monies should be considered.
+Temporary borrowing rates will remain elevated for some time to come but may prove the best option whilst the market continues to factor in Bank Rate reductions for 2024 and later.